arkency/posts/posts/2020-04-10-rails-connections-pools-and-handlers.md

 ## Connection

-This is what you most often directly interact with.
+The `connection` object is the one you most often directly interact with.
 You can get hold of it via `ActiveRecord::Base.connection` and, for example, use it to execute raw SQL:

 ```ruby
 ActiveRecord::Base.connection.execute("select 1 as x").to_a